 6. Pooling Family Support

-A senior who cannot afford assisted living often relies on some financial support from grown children or other family members.
+A senior who cannot afford assisted living often relies on some financial support from children or other family members.

-7. Reverse Mortgage
+7. Using a Reverse Mortgage

 A reverse mortgage allows you to borrow money based on equity in your home, which is paid back when you sell the home or move out.
 You’d think a reverse mortgage wouldn’t be helpful for a senior who is moving to assisted living because the reverse mortgage stipulates you must reside in your house, but in some cases it can useful.
-Imagine an elderly couple who own their home outright.
+Imagine a senior couple who own their home outright.
 The husband is healthy, but the wife has advanced Alzheimer’s disease.
 The husband is looking for professional care for his wife.
 They could use a reverse mortgage to pay for the wife’s care at an assisted living community with memory care, while the husband could remain at home.

 In some states, Medicaid covers care at assisted living communities.
 But Medicaid, which is not to be confused with Medicare, is only available to seniors who have little or no assets, so it’s generally an option of last resort.